Józef Michał Poniatowski: Early life

 Jozef Michal Poniatowski (Joseph Michael Xavier Francis John) was born Giuseppe Michele Saverio Francesco Giovanni Luci in Rome, the son of Stanisław Poniatowski and Cassandra Luci.
 He was legitimated as a son of Stanisław Poniatowski in 1847, and he became a naturalized Tuscan.

 Career

-He studied music under Ceccherini at Florence.
+He studied music under Ceccherini in Florence.
 He wrote numerous operas for Italian and French theatres.
 Poniatowski was sent to Paris as plenipotentiary by Grand Duke Leopold II.
 He was created the 1st Conte di Monte Rotondo on 20 November 1847, and the first Principe di Monte Rotondo on 19 November 1850 by Grand Duke of Tuscany Leopold II.

 In 1854, Napoleon III made him a senator and a naturalized French citizen.

 Personal life

 In 1834, he married Matilda Perotti (1814–1875) at Florence.
 Together, they had one son who was born in Florence :